 To count the number of cells that contain certain text, you can use the COUNTIF function.
 In the generic form of the formula (above), rng is a range of cells, txt represents the text that cells should contain, and "*" is a wildcard matching any...

-To calculate a running total, you can use the SUM formula with a mixed reference that creates an expanding range.
-In the example shown, the formula in cell D6 is: = SUM ( $C$6:C6 ) When this formula is copied down the column, it correctly reports a...
+To calculate a running total, or cumulative sum, you can use the SUM formula with a mixed reference that creates an expanding range.
+In the example shown, the formula in cell D6 is: = SUM ( $C$6:C6 ) When this formula is copied down the column, it...

 COUNTIF is a function to count cells that meet a single criteria.
 COUNTIF can be used to count cells with dates, numbers, and text that match specific criteria.
 The COUNTIF function supports logical operators (>,...